ProjetsPL/treehouse-theme/_posts/us/beautiful-christmas-table-decorations.11-christmas-table-ideas.md

 ## A modern Christmas table - copper and pink

 Do you want your Christmas table to look unique, different from any other setting?
 Choose a **modern arrangement** which will surely surprise your family.
 The recent years have brought bolder Chriistmas table decoration ideas.
-Surprisigly, the elements do not necessarily have to be directly linked with the theme of Christmas.
+Surprisingly, the elements do not necessarily have to be directly linked with the theme of Christmas.

 Quite bold, but at the same time interesting solution involves using pink color and copper, which are not so obvious elements of a Christmas atmosphere.
-By choosing those two colors, you can achieve an effect of a subtle elegance.
-They also look great with white.
+By choosing those two colors, you can achieve an effect of subtle elegance.
+They also look great with white tones.

 {:.distinction.distinction-information}

-Do you want to squeeze some Christmas atmosphere into the modern arrangement?
+Do you want to add some Christmas atmosphere into the modern arrangement?
 Choose subtle ornaments - white porcelain angels figurines, glass candlehoders shaped like Christmas trees.
-Such decorations will fit the design perfectly without disrupting the arrangement.
+They will fit the design perfectly without disrupting the whole arrangement.

 {% fig %}